20072025

 Prof. Deirdre O'Shea, F.Ps.S.I., C.Psychol.Ps.S.I., is Professor of Work and Organisational Psychology in the Department of Work and Employment Studies at the Kemmy Business School, University of Limerick.

-Deirdre has been an international visitor at University of Valencia, Spain (2022, 2024), EM Business School Strasbourg, France (2022), Pontifical Catholic University of Chile (2016, 2018), Humboldt University, Berlin, Germany (2012, 2017, 2018), University of Mannheim, Germany (2017), University of Guelph, Canada (2014, 2015), University of Pavia, Italy (2019), Northeastern Illinois University, Chicago (2014), and the University of Heidelberg (2013).
+Deirdre has been an international visitor at the University of Valencia, Spain (2022, 2024, 2025), Humboldt University, Berlin, Germany (2012, 2017, 2018, 2025), Claremont Graduate Unviersity, USA (2025), EM Business School Strasbourg, France (2022), University of Pavia, Italy (2019), Pontifical Catholic University of Chile (2016, 2018), University of Mannheim, Germany (2017), University of Guelph, Canada (2014, 2015), Northeastern Illinois University, Chicago (2014), and the University of Heidelberg (2013).

 Research Interests

-She is involved in various national and international collaborative research projects investigating these topics and has received research funding from Horizon Europe (2024), the Higher Education Authority (2022), Health Research Board (2020-2021), Erasmus+ (2016-2018), the Irish Research Council (2014-2016), Enterprise Ireland (2008, 2009), and European Association of Work and Organisational Psychology (2013), amongst others.
-Deirdre has published her research in outlets such as: the Journal of Occupational Health Psychology, Journal of Organizational Behavior, Journal of Occupational and Organizational Psychology, Journal of Vocational Behaviour, International Review of Sport and Exercise Psychology, Work and Stress, Applied Psychology: An International Review, Personality and Individual Differences, and European Journal of Work and; Organisational Psychology, amongst others.
+Deirdre is involved in various national and international collaborative research projects investigating these topics and has received research funding from Horizon Europe (2024), the Higher Education Authority (2022), Health Research Board (2020-2021), Erasmus+ (2016-2018), the Irish Research Council (2014-2016), Enterprise Ireland (2008, 2009), and European Association of Work and Organisational Psychology (2013), amongst others.
+She has published her research in outlets such as: the Journal of Occupational Health Psychology, Journal of Organizational Behavior, Journal of Occupational and Organizational Psychology, Journal of Vocational Behaviour, International Review of Sport and Exercise Psychology, Work and Stress, Applied Psychology: An International Review, Personality and Individual Differences, and European Journal of Work and Organisational Psychology, amongst others.

 Together with her colleagues, she received the 2017 Best Paper Award in the European Journal of Work and Organisational Psychology, awarded by the European Association of Work and Organisational Psychology (EAWOP) and sponsored by the Centre for Creative Leadership.